Rupayan20/Project-PetZee/README.md

 ##  About CodeValds
-<b>CodeFest 2023</b> is a 5-days Tech Festival organized by the Computer Science and Engineering Department of JIS University Kolkata.
-It is a platform for students to showcase technical skills and creativity.
-The hackathon is a great opportunity for us to learn, network, and build something new.

-It was put together by a large group of tech enthusiasts from Google Developer Student Club (GDSC) JIS University.
-The main goal is to grow our local community and give hackers an unforgettable experience.
+<b>CodeValds</b> is an exciting online hackathon in India that provides a platform for developers to showcase their skills and tackle real-world problems.
+With its engaging user experience and dynamic features, CodeValds promises to be an unforgettable experience for participants.

 ##  About PetZee